Computer Buying Guide

 Personal Use: Students and staff are advised to purchase computers listed under "Small Business" or "Business" categories rather than from "Consumer" product lines.
 Follow the specifications listed below to gain the most longevity from your computer.

-*Many departments (e.g., Engineering and Business) require Microsoft Windows for applications which are not available for Apple computers.
+Caution: Many departments (i.e., College of Engineering, LeBow College of Business, Dornsife School of Public Health) require Microsoft Windows for applications that are not available for Apple computers.
 If you purchase a Mac, you must partition your hard drive with Bootcamp, Parallels, or VMWare and then install Windows before arriving on campus.
-See the JourneyEd link in DrexelOne for availability of partitioning software and Windows.
 Check with your department for specific requirements before you purchase.

 Warning: Drexel IT does not recommend the usage of Chromebooks for coursework at Drexel.
 Chromebooks are not compatible with some services at Drexel and some necessary applications for coursework.